sbs20/firefox-tags/README.md

 # firefoxFoldersToTags

-You have previously imported tag based bookmarks / favourites from google or delicious and Forefox has arranged them in folders.
+You have previously imported tag based bookmarks / favourites from google or delicious and Firefox has arranged them in folders.
 Where you had a single bookmark with multiple tags, now you have multiple folders with the same bookmark.

 Firefox now supports tags.
 This program will take a JSON export of your Firefox bookmarks,